marcusrossel/marcusrossel.github.io/_posts/2020-06-02-kaleidoscope-3.md

 > The LLVM infrastructure provides a **verification pass** that may be used to verify that an LLVM module is well formed.

 That is, we can use the function builder to build IR that is invalid.
 So at some point we have to run a verifier that makes sure that our IR is valid.
 Luckily LLVM provides a verifier that we can just use as is.
-But module verification and generation of executables will all be covered in thee next part of this series.
+But module verification and generation of executables will all be covered in the next part of this series.

 Until then, thanks for reading!